MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/TeamsFx-preview-and-customize-app-manifest-vs.md

 :::zone pivot="visual-studio-v17-6"

-## Customize the app manifest in Teams Toolkit
+## Customize app manifest in Teams Toolkit

-Teams Toolkit in Visual Studio loads the app manifest (previously called Teams app manifest) from `manifest.template.json` with configurations from `state.{env}.json` and `config.{env}.json` while provisioning and preparing app dependencies.
+Teams Toolkit in Visual Studio loads app manifest (previously called Teams app manifest) from `manifest.template.json` with configurations from `state.{env}.json` and `config.{env}.json` while provisioning and preparing app dependencies.
 You can also create Teams app in Developer Portal with app manifest.

 After scaffolding, in the app manifest template file under `templates/appPackage` folder, `manifest.template.json` is shared between local and remote environment.